AlahmadiQ8/cs-notes/System_Design/README.md

 - Do not Prematurely optimize
 - **Always discuss Trade-offs (Pros & Cons)**
+- Common things to ask if requierement is needed
+  - Optimize based on read heavy of write heavy
+  - High Availibiltiy (most standard functional reqruerement)
+  - Eventual consistency is OKAY or not? or it has to be real time
+  - Real time
+  - Analytics
+- **Traffic estimates**
+  - reads, writes per day and second
+  - storage for one year
+  - memory storage for cach: use 80/20 rule
+  - bandwidth
+- When to use NoSQL
+  - No critical transaction requiring multiple entities (ACIDity )
+  - No joins and relationships
+  - need to easily distribute accross
+  - large amount of data with little or no structure
+- Concurency Issues

 # Steps Based on CTCI
 - Step 1: Scope the problem